-Whether it’s working when you want to or not having to wear pants, the number of people freelancing has skyrocketed.
+Whether it’s because you can work when you want to, or don’t have to wear pants, the number of people freelancing has skyrocketed.

 We know there are a ton of you freelancers in our community, looking to grow your business.
 So we called up our old friend, Brennan Dunn, founder of Right Message & Double Your Freelancing, to chat about strategies that you can use to fire up your freelancing business.
 During our interview, we talked about marketing your business, pricing your business, and scaling your freelance career.
 So put on your bathing suit because we are about to dive in!